antepetkovic0/comma-ui/README.md

-**daisyUI components built with React, Typescript and TailwindCSS**
+**CommaUI components built with React, Typescript and TailwindCSS**

 ## 💿 Install